Skip to content

 5. Click Save when you're done

-Method 2: From the Dashboard
+Method 2: from the dashboard

 1. On the Dashboard, click Create New Flow